spack/spack/lib/spack/docs/module_file_support.rst

 a tool to ease the burden of their maintenance in production environments.
 This tool is the ``spack module`` command:

-.. command-output:: spack module --help
+.. command-output:: spack tcl --help

 .. _cmd-spack-module-refresh: